 In creating these boxes, the Commission did not attempt to create prison ranges and sentencing options based upon what the Commission as a whole thought might be appropriate for that combination of offense of conviction and criminal history of the offender (a normative method).
 Instead, the options and ranges in each box were based on historical data from the Superior Court Criminal Information System computer over the past eight years, with some adjustment for consistency and symmetry.
 See Appendices A, B, E and F. The Commission took the historical approach because it was not the intent of the Commission overall to either lengthen or shorten average sentences.
 The Commission's goal was to create a sentencing system that would reduce disparity and increase the likelihood that similarly situated offenders would be treated similarly.
 In developing the grid, the Commission attempted to move sentences toward the historical center, without shifting that center either up or down.
-Although the prison ranges are relatively broad, they nevertheless limit discretion to approximately the middle 50 percent of historical prison sentences.
-The guidelines also permit a sentence of probation if, historically, at least 25 percent of cases in a given box resulted in probation.
-Similarly, a short split sentence (X months, ESS all but 6 months (or less but not all) followed by probation) is permissible if, historically, at least 25 percent of the cases in a given box resulted in either probation or a short split.
-Although the guidelines permit probation or a short split under these circumstances, such a sentence is not required.
+Although the prison ranges are relatively broad, they nevertheless limit discretion to approximately the middle 50 percent of historical prison sentences.1 The guidelines also permit a sentence of probation if, historically, at least 25 percent of cases in a given box resulted in probation.
+Similarly, a short split sentence (X months,

-&lt;sup>1For old law (indeterminate) cases, the Commission used the minimum prison sentence that was imposed (e.g., ten years if the sentence was 10-30 years).
+1For old law (indeterminate) cases, the Commission used the minimum prison sentence that was imposed (e.g., ten years if the sentence was 10-30 years).
 For new law (determinate) cases, the Commission used the prison sentence that was imposed.